KlestDedja/Bellatrex/ROADMAP.md

 - Expand integration tests
 - Track coverage % in CI and target >80%.
 To reach this:
-    - Refactor the GUI code completely
+    - Refactor the GUI code completely, possibly get rid of _dearpygui_

 ### New features